joshrp/moonlight-docs/Setup-Guide.md

 **Controls for Android devices**

-For non-SHIELD devices running an OS prior to Android N, using an external mouse with proper mouse capture on Android requires a rooted device.
+For non-SHIELD devices, using an external mouse with proper mouse capture on Android requires a rooted device.
 If you want to use an external mouse on your rooted device, you should download "Moonlight for Rooted Devices" on the Play Store or app-root-release.apk from releases.
-NVIDIA SHIELD devices and devices running Android N have mouse capturing built-in that Moonlight uses without needing root.
+NVIDIA SHIELD devices has mouse capturing built-in that Moonlight uses without needing root.

 To toggle capturing the mouse cursor, press Ctrl+Alt+Z.

+_Mouse emulation_
+If you don't have a mouse connected to your Android device, you can emulate one using the gamepad.
+Press and hold the Start button to toggle mouse emulation.
+When mouse emulation is one, you can use either analog stick to move the cursor.
+The A button left clicks and the B button right clicks.

 Most controllers will work just fine, but the following have been tested:
 * Xbox 360 wired/wireless